NurRydberg/ImageSearch/README.md

-# ImageSearch
+# ImageSearch: A Fullstack Image Search App
-Fullstack Image Search app that allows users to search for images and create their own photo carousel by favoriting images they like.
+Welcome to ImageSearch, a fullstack application that enables users to search for images and curate their own photo carousel by saving their favorite images.